ministryofjustice/prisoner-offender-search/README.md

 --header 'Authorization: Bearer <some token>>'
 ```

-For production environments where access is blocked by inclusion lists this will need to be done from within a Cloud Platform pod
+For production environments where access is blocked by inclusion lists this will need to be done from within a Cloud Platform pod.

-Next monitor the progress of the rebuilding via the info endpoint e.g. https://prisoner-offender-search-dev.hmpps.service.justice.gov.uk/info
+Next monitor the progress of the rebuilding via the info endpoint (e.g. https://prisoner-offender-search-dev.hmpps.service.justice.gov.uk/info).
 This will return details like the following:

 ```
     "index-status": {